Joystream/founding-members/README.md

 ### Current Period

-The current [Scoring Period #16](/scoring-periods/16.md) started on the 13th of September, and ends on the 27th of September.
+The current [Scoring Period #17](/scoring-periods/17.md) started on the 27th of September, and ends on the 11th of October.

 <!--
 FIXME